RajMhatre10/ATM-Interface-using-JAVA/README.md

 Hello All,

-Created a SBI ATM INterface using JAVA FIND the ATTACHED FILE
+Created a BANK ATM INterface using JAVA FIND the ATTACHED FILE